COVID-19 Financial Assistance for Businesses

 On March 23, 2020, Governor Hogan announced that Maryland has authorized more than $175 million in loan and grant funding for small businesses, nonprofits and manufacturers that have been impacted by the Coronavirus.
 Below are the highlights of each loan and grant fund program:

-COVID-19 Layoff Aversion Fund. $7 million “layoff aversion” fund designed to help small businesses prevent or minimize the duration of unemployment resulting from layoffs.
-As of March 30, 2020, the MD Department of Labor is no longer accepting applications for this fund.
+The $7 million “layoff aversion” fund is designed to help small businesses prevent or minimize the duration of unemployment resulting from layoffs.
+As of March 30, 2020, the Maryland Department of Labor is no longer accepting applications for this fund.
 Businesses should monitor the department’s website for any updates regarding applications.

-Additionally, another $40 million in emergency funds has also been made available to small businesses through already-existing programs:
+Additionally, another $40 million in emergency funds has also been made available to small businesses through existing programs:

 Should your business encounter dilemmas due to the COVID-19 pandemic, please contact us for assistance.

 For additional information on the impact of the coronavirus, visit our COVID-19 information hub for a list of up-to-date content.

 410-576-4216 • email@example.com

 410-576-4222 • firstname.lastname@example.org